signalfx/splunk-otel-java/README.md

 To fully configure the agent of the Splunk Distribution of OpenTelemetry Java, see [Configure the Java agent](https://docs.splunk.com/Observability/gdi/get-data-in/application/java/configuration/advanced-java-otel-configuration.html) in the official Splunk documentation.

+## Correlating traces with logs

+The Splunk Distribution of OpenTelemetry Java provides a way to correlate traces with logs.
+For more information see [Connect Java application trace data with logs](https://docs.splunk.com/Observability/gdi/get-data-in/application/java/instrumentation/connect-traces-logs.html) in the official Splunk documentation.

 ## Manually instrument a Java application

 Documentation on how to manually instrument a Java application is available in the